N. Korea says Trump’s offer to meet Kim ‘very interesting’

 Trump and Kim have met twice since Kim entered talks with the United States early last year to deal away his advancing nuclear arsenal in return for political and economic benefits.

-Their first summit in Singapore in June last year ended with Kim’s promise to work toward complete denuclearization of the Korean Peninsula, which lacked any specific timetable and roadmap.
+Their first summit in Singapore in June last year ended with Kim’s promise to work toward complete denuclearization of the Korean Peninsula.
+But it lacked any specific timetable and roadmap.
 In Singapore, the two leaders also agreed to improve bilateral relations and build lasting peace on the peninsula.

 They met again in Vietnam in February, but that second summit collapsed due to disputes over how much sanctions relief North Korea should win in return for dismantling its main nuclear complex — a limited denuclearization step.